Doing Business in China

 Navigating the serviced accommodation world in China is daunting, we get it.
 With Synergy’s team of local, on-the-ground Fapiao experts, we can give you the support you need to get it right.

 Since 2018, Synergy has delivered a local “feet-on-the-street” service to its clients with the opening of its Shanghai entity and investment in local country, industry and Fapiao experts.
 In doing so, Synergy became the first international corporate housing provider to issue Fapiaos and bill in local currency.
+The company can now also issue e-fapiaos.
 Taking this step opened the door to not just significant cost savings for our clients, but the support and confidence our clients need to achieve a quality, cost-effective accommodation programme in China.
 And that’s what partnership is all about.
 It’s about support and trusting your partner to do right by you.

 Whether you’re ready to dip your toe in the water, you’ve done it all before, or you simply want to find out more about how Synergy can support you, reach out to our APAC team today and find out how we can be the best partner for you.